Water Filters That Remove Microplastics

 According to ZeroWater, all filters with the 5-stage Ion Exchange filtration system remove 99.9% of microplastics from tap water.
 The ready-to-pour technology lets you dispense water as it filters which means that you don’t have to wait until the pitcher is full.
 Each filter has a lifespan of 20 gallons.

-Zerowater filter pitchers range from 10 cup round pitchers right up to a beautiful 40 cup glass dispenser.
+Zerowater filter pitchers range from 10 cup round pitchers right up to a beautiful 40 cup glass dispenser and are available on Amazon.

 7. ProOne Water Filters